• Skip to primary navigation

 Search posts

-iTunes Not Showing Album Artwork?
+iTunes/Apple Music Not Showing Album Artwork?
 How to Fix

 Whether on your Mac or mobile device, listening to music has long been an essential feature on Apple devices.
 With the Apple Music subscription service, it’s easier to download and consume more media.
-From the cloud to your device, album artwork sometimes goes missing.
+But from the cloud to your device, album artwork sometimes goes missing.
 When this occurs, there are a few tips you can try to get them back.

 Contents

-• Recommended Reading
+• Recommended Reading:

 • Using iTunes on Mac